 Borderline personality disorder (BPD) is a personality disorder that can complicate social relationships and affect the way that an individual relates to themselves and their own feelings.
-The symptoms of BPD can cloud judgment and trigger behaviors that make some life situations painful and difficult to navigate.
+The symptoms of BPD can cloud judgment and trigger behaviors that make some life situations painful and harder to navigate.

-Although the exact causes for BPD are not completely clear, there are recognized risk factors that appear to contribute.
-There is evidence that changes in brain function and structure in areas that control regulation of emotions and impulse may be risk factors for BPD or a result of BPD.
+The next risk factor is brain structure and function.
+There is evidence that changes in brain function and structure in areas that control the regulation of emotions and impulses may be risk factors for BPD or a result of BPD.

 Symptoms Of Borderline Personality Disorder

-The following symptoms and behaviors are common in those with BPD:
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual Of Mental Disorders, the following symptoms and behaviors are common in those with BPD:

-An individual with borderline personality disorder can have any combination of symptoms.
-The thoughts that underly BPD motivate behavior that sometimes does not fit with the reality of a situation.
+Furthermore, the thoughts that underlie BPD in a person can motivate behavior that sometimes does not fit with the reality of a situation.
 Reactions can seem exaggerated in proportion to the situation.
 The severity of symptoms and their frequency vary for each person.